May 30, 2026

 Modern smartphones and tablets use high-density screens (like Apple's Retina displays).

-These screens pack twice as many physical pixels into the exact same screen space to make text look sharp.
+These screens pack twice as many physical pixels into the exact same screen space to make text and graphics look sharp.

 Even if your post column only looks 600 pixels wide on the screen, a Retina display actually needs 1200 pixels of data to render that image sharply.